nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 derivation outright.
 Seeing that required the one move the ecosystem couldn't make, which was to stop thinking in terms of the store.
 The gap was never in anyone's ability.
-It was a gap in architectural thinking: five jobs overloaded onto one path kept the whole ecosystem reasoning in the wrong layer, and we assumed the store was load-bearing because it was complex.
+It was a gap in architectural thinking: we assumed the store was load-bearing because it was complex.
 Only in pulling it apart, job by job, do you find the pillar was never carrying the weight.

 ## What Happens Next